How Programmatic Advertising Can Amplify Your Inbound Marketing Strategy

 Programmatic advertising is supported by real-time bidding.
 For every user who lands on a website, an auction happens in real time: advertisers bid to show that particular user their ad, based on available data points including demographics, browsing history, and purchase intent signals.

 But data is an equally important enabler.
 Your CRM and website analytics first-party data are enriched with second and third-party audiences.
-This is an analytical approach that achieves targeting levels that classic advertisement could never obtain.
+This is an analytical approach that achieves targeting levels that classic advertising could never obtain.

 Ad creatives are optimized by programmatic platforms automatically.
 Variants of ads are tested on audience segments, and machine learning picks the best combinations for specific objectives.